dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

     - service.RPS.HTTP.HighErrorRate
 ```

-From this simple, reduced definition of what is a micro-service, we can
+From this simple, reduced definition of what a micro-service is, we can
 generate:

 - Kubernetes `Namespace`, `Deployment`, `Service` and `Ingress` objects.